top of page

 Open Orchards

-Saving, identifying and sharing Southlands' Heritage fruit trees.
+Saving, identifying and sharing Southlands' Heritage fruit trees; Community Heritage Orchard Parks; Pruning and grafting workshops;

 Longwood Loop

-Re-localising food production and distribution for community resilience & rural economic development.
+Re-localising food production and distribution for community resilience and rural economic development.

 Southland Seed Savers Network